Here are some projects that I am working on:

 A home-brewed circuit board version of the Precision VXO and Crystal Test Fixture designed by Jim Kortge, K8IQY.
 If you homebrew superhets or SSB transmitters with crystal filters, you really need one of these test sets, or one of the other designs out there, for obtaining crystal parameters.
 Jim's design provides very comprehensive testing.

 Coaxial feedlines can be easily matched to each other; for example you can use low-loss 75 ohm RG-6U to feed a dipole, and then bring 50 ohm RG-58U into the transmitter, matched at 1:1 SWR.
-Based on an article on Darrel Emerson, AA7FV’s website at http://ourworld.compuserve.com/homepages/demerson/twelfth.htm, I have developed a method for making connectors to join the coaxial matching sections for the two main feed lines, and I have created a spreadsheet for performing the calculations for the length of the two matching sections required.
+Based on an article on Darrel Emerson, AA7FV’s website at http://ourworld.compuserve.com/homepages/demerson/twelfth.htm, There are several types of connectors and adapters to join the coaxial matching sections for the two main feed lines, and I have created a spreadsheet for performing the calculations for the length of the two matching sections required.
 Here's the solution.

 Download an Excel spreadsheet to calculate 12th-wave matching sections here on this website.